 The world you are exploring is created by large beautifully illustrated cards which build a map as you enter locations, providing you have sufficient menhirs lit.
 You can interact with each card in different ways, gaining rewards or perhaps exploring deeper to reveal more secrets of the storyline, which are read from a huge journal book.
-Once you get started on the adventure it becomes engaging and exciting to learn what each location has in store.
+Once you get started on the adventure it becomes engaging to learn what each location has in store.

 Given that combining a branching story into a board game is not an easy task, this does an excellent job.
 The game is not perfect though, gathering resources to re-light the menhirs can become tiresome, although it is pretty easy to reduce the impact here and play in more of a suggested story mode.
 Also some decisions can lead to dire consequences, dead ends or even death, and you can also feel a little lost, not knowing where your quest answer lies which can feel frustrating.
 However the joy of new discovery eventually outweighs many gaming imperfections for me, and you could just play through it as a story journey if you wish and ignore all the repeat menhir lighting.

 This is a pretty unique game experience if you want a full on story adventure, it has a dark moody theme with amazing artwork and miniatures, and is all about survival and discovery.
-It does sometimes feel a little slow paced going back and forth across the map, and diplomacy i find a bit of a chore so it has not become as highly rated in my list as i originally expected, however its amazing theme means i am keeping it.
+Despite these highs, gameplay does sometimes feel a little slow paced going back and forth across the map, and diplomacy i sadly find a bit of a chore so it has not become as highly rated in my list as i originally expected, however its amazing theme means i am keeping it.
 I believe it is best played solo or as two plyer co-operative to avoid downtime and upkeep, and it’s closest comparator if you enjoy this kind of game is 7th Continent.